ImperialCollegeLondon/US-covid19-agespecific-mortality-data/README.md

 We use Requests to make HTTP/HTTPS requests to a web API, checking whether the data is up-to-date.
 We then download the raw files to `data/$date`, via `scripts/age_extraction.py`.
 This is summarised in `Makefile` in the `make files` directive.

+## Dynamic websites

+We use webdriver from selenium to extract the elements.

 ## State specifications
 | Country        | Date record start           | Notes and link  |
 | ------------- |:-------------:| -----:|